ptachukf/ev-data/README.md

 1) `git commit -m "ADD charging curve of Aiways U5"` (add a meaningful change message)
 2) `git push` (push to master is fine)

+### Testing your updates

+To do a simple validation of your resulting JSON data use this:

+`ruby scripts/test/validators/ev_data_test.rb`